Halloween has never really felt like a big event in Paris.

 Since Halloween is not generally used as an occasion to sell or promote things (remember the aversion to North American-style commercialization of the holiday?), you won't see huge garish displays with flashing lights and disturbing sound effects.

-But if the stylish orange displays do happen to attract a few extra customers, well, c'est la vie!
+Of course, if the stylish orange displays do happen to attract a few extra customers, well, c'est la vie!

 Myth: Parisians don't celebrate Halloween